comworkio/covid19/README.md

 ### Setup with RaspberryPi

-If you want to go with RaspberryPi instead of a x86 server, here is an example of setup that is working great.
+If you want to go with RaspberryPi instead of a x86 server, here is an example of setup that is working great:

 ![d8](images/8.jpg)